Bacterial Meningitis Vaccination

 We suggest submitting your documentation at least two weeks before your intended registration date to prevent possible registration delays.

 The preferred method for submission of an immunization record or doctor's note is to upload the document via the Application Information System (AIS).

 If you are submitting an affidavit to decline the vaccination, please note that the affidavit cannot be photocopied in any manner.
 TAMU must receive the original document within 90 days of being notarized; uploaded, faxed or emailed copies are not acceptable.
 Please mail the completed, original form to Admissions Processing or you may bring it to your New Student Conference.

 Mail: Texas A&M University, Admissions Processing, P.O.
 Box 30014, College Station, TX 77843-3014

 Hand Delivery: General Services Complex, Admissions Processing, 750 Agronomy Rd., Suite 1601.

-To determine if your submitted documentation has satisfied the evidence of vaccination requirement for bacterial meningitis, go to the Applicant Information System website, and ensure that a check mark is present on the bacterial meningitis checklist item found under the ‘Additional credentials required prior to Enrollment/Registration’ section.
+To determine if your submitted documentation has satisfied the bacterial meningitis requirement, go to the Applicant Information System website, and ensure that a check mark is present on the bacterial meningitis checklist item found under the ‘Additional credentials required prior to Enrollment/Registration’ section.

 If you have any questions, please contact the Office of Admissions at (979) 845-1060 or email@example.com.